Half-pipe: Design

-Skateboarding, freestyle BMX, Scootering, and aggressive inline skating
+Skateboarding, freestyle BMX, scootering, and aggressive inline skating

 Frame and support for skateboard, BMX, and vert skating half-pipes frequently consist of a 2×6×8" lumber (actual 38 × 140 × 184 mm) framework sheathed in plywood finished with sheets of masonite or Skatelite.
 Also, a metal frame finished in wood or metal is sometimes used.

 Most commercial and contest ramps are surfaced by attaching sheets of some form of masonite to a frame.
 Many private ramps are surfaced in the same manner but may use plywood instead of masonite as surface material.
 Some ramps are constructed by spot-welding sheet metal to the frame, resulting in a fastener-free surface.
 Recent developments in technology have produced various versions of improved masonite substances such as Skatelite, RampArmor, and HARD-Nox.
 These ramp surfaces are far more expensive than traditional materials.

 Channels, extensions, and roll-ins are the basic ways to customize a ramp.
 Sometimes a section of the platform is cut away to form a roll-in and a channel to allow skaters to commence a ride without dropping in and perform tricks over the gap.
 Extensions are permanent or temporary additions to the height of one section of the ramp that can make riding more challenging.

 Creating a spine ramp is another variation of the half-pipe.
-A spine ramp is basically two quarter pipes adjoined at the vertical edge.
+A spine ramp is basically two quarter pipes connected at the vertical edge.

-Snow Half-pipes
+Snow half-pipes

 Half-pipes in snow were originally done in large part by hand or with heavy machinery.
 Pipes were cut into snow using an apparatus similar to a grain auger.
 Colorado farmer Doug Waugh created the Pipe Dragon used in both the 1998 and 2002 Winter Olympics.
 One current method of half-pipe cutting is by use of a Zaugg Pipe Monster, which uses five snow-cutting edges to create an elliptical shape that is purportedly safer and allows the rider to gain more speed.